Graduate Certificate Programs

 Campus certificates are designed to provide student with a baccalaureate degree (BA or equivalent) the opportunity to improve their skills and gain a credential to advance in their chosen career path.
-Certificate programs are open to both graduate students who are currently enrolled in the Department of Urban Planning and Policy and to graduate non-degree students admitted to a certificate program.
-The Department of Urban Planning and Policy offers two campus certificate programs: the Geospatial Analysis and Visualization Certificate and the Public Transit Planning and Management Certificate.
+Certificate programs are open to both graduate students who are currently enrolled in the Department of Urban Planning and Policy or other UIC graduate programs and to graduate non-degree students admitted to a certificate program.
+The Department of Urban Planning and Policy offers one campus certificate program: the Geospatial Analysis and Visualization Certificate.

 Please note, international students not pursuing a graduate degree at UIC may not apply to this program because it is considered non-degree study.
 Non-degree study on a student visa is not allowed.